Jane Percy, Duchess of Northumberland: Marriage

+George (b.
+4 May 1984), the heir apparent to the dukedom; Melissa (b.
+20 May 1987), a fashion designer and former professional tennis player; and Max (b.
+26 May 1990), an investment analyst.

-The couple lived in a farmhouse in Northumberland until 1995, when Lady Ralph Percy's brother-in-law Henry, 11th Duke of Northumberland, died from heart failure after an overdose of amphetamines.
-Her husband succeeded to the dukedom; she is the first Duchess of Northumberland not to come from the titled aristocracy.
+The couple lived in a farmhouse in Northumberland until 1995, when Lord Ralph's brother Henry, 11th Duke of Northumberland, died from heart failure after an overdose of amphetamines, and Ralph succeeded to the dukedom.
 As old family friends, the Duke and Duchess attended the wedding of Prince William and Catherine Middleton.

 Entrepreneurship

-The Duchess was unhappy in her ducal role until her husband suggested that she should renovate The Alnwick Garden, a large ornamental garden at the family seat, Alnwick Castle.
+The Duchess was unhappy in her ducal role until her husband suggested that she should renovate the Alnwick Garden, a large ornamental garden at the family seat, Alnwick Castle.
 She started the work on the garden in 2000, and turned it into one of North East England's biggest visitor attractions, as well as one of the country's most controversial ones.
 In 2003, the garden became a charitable trust separate from her husband's estate, with the Duchess as a fundraiser and one of six trustees.
+In 2005, she introduced the Poison Garden to the estate gardens.

-A practising martial arts enthusiast, she introduced cage boxing to The Alnwick Gardens and a range of cocktails named after her.
-The Duchess, who claims to defy tradition, has received praise and scorn for The Alnwick Gardens, but has dismissed criticism as "the snobbery element of gardening".
+A practicing martial arts enthusiast, she introduced cage boxing to the Alnwick Gardens and a range of cocktails named after her.
+The Duchess, who claims to defy tradition, has received praise and scorn for the Alnwick Gardens, but has dismissed criticism as "the snobbery element of gardening".
 The locals welcomed the restoration and the influx of tourists, while English Heritage accused the Duchess of destroying one of the greatest gardens in England.
 In 2004, she was hospitalised after collapsing under pressure, and the criticism made her consider resigning the trusteeship and giving up on the project.